We make The Deuce of Spades and MoonLight tents Problems SOLVED! | TheTentLab

 in all directions: they deal with freak, harsh, infrequent but inevitable conditions – providing nearly winter-tent levels of strength at far lower weights (and they're vastly cooler in hot weather).
 Once you become used to their capabilities, you'll experience a shift in the types of campsites you're drawn to because the most spectacular campsites are always the most exposed.
 With the MoonLights: GO THERE, camp, enjoy.

 For instance, the Sierra Nevada, like most of California, has incredibly gentle weather most of the time.
-You can backpack there for months and never see a sudden and fierce windstorm and you might get, if you're lucky, a couple of thunderstorms.
+You can backpack there for months in Summer and never see a fierce windstorm.
+If you're lucky you might see one good thunderstorm.

-The Rocky Mountains cover a big area and they are indeed generally windy and thunderstorms are frequent but, still, they're not as freaky – they rarely change from breezy to pounding in just a few minutes.
+The Rocky Mountains cover a big area and they are indeed generally windy and thunderstorms are frequent (every afternoon like clockwork is quite common).
+But they're not as freaky – they rarely change from breezy to pounding in just a few minutes.

 On the other hand, spend a couple of months in the high deserts of the SouthWest or the prairies of Colorado and Wyoming and who-boy is that another story: you'll see plenty of freak wind events that come and go with bewildering speed; you'll see thunderstorm after spectacular thunderstorm, maybe even a flash flood or two.